What you need to do

 The driving licence should be returned to DVA with a covering letter explaining the circumstances, stating your relationship to the deceased.

-If you can't find the driving licence, you will need to write stating the name, address and date of birth of the deceased, and your relationship (relative or executor) to the person.
-Please write to:DVA
+If you can't find the driving licence, you will need to write stating the name, address and date of birth of the deceased and your relationship (relative or executor) to the person.
+You should write to:DVA

 Driver Licensing Division

 Vehicle registration certificate (V5C)